Danasul/Roseberry-pie/README.md

-# Roseberry-pie
-# ChatGPT and Raspberry Pi
-## Smart Chatbot using ChatGPT on Raspberry Pi
+# Smart Chatbot using ChatGPT on Raspberry Pi

 ### Benefits:
 - **Dynamic Interaction**: The chatbot enables seamless and natural interaction with users.